How Do You Want To Change The World?

 Turn away from news, Internet sites, magazines or books that only show the negative, fear-mongering, social shaming side of things.
 Instead, go for media that gives you an idea of how things can and are getting better.
 Magazines like YES! and the fine European-based Intelligent Optimist are good examples.
 Check out the online offerings of Spirituality & Health.
 Find (and share) your own treasures of information that give us indications that the world is more than the standard media giants would have us believe.
 Stretch your mind with new and unusual ideas and ways of viewing what’s ahead of us.
 (And while you’re at it, if you can stretch your pocketbook, donate a subscription or two to your local library, and plant seeds of alternative thought in your community!)

 If you are disturbed by an election’s results, don’t just sit and despair.
 DO something about it – this is where “think globally, act locally” comes into very important play.
 To use my own country as an example, the ultraconservative tilt of the USA is not an overnight phenomena – it took at least a generation to hit its stride, and is only now coming into full view.
 Take a note from their playbook: start NOW with your local elections and pave the way for more open-minded and open-hearted civil servants, so that the next generation will once more remember that the gap between haves and have-nots should get smaller, not larger, and that peace, tolerance and negotiation are the ways to stop war.
+We’re at the point where if we do not do something, there will be nothing left to change — or save.

 If you feel isolated and alone, afraid of what your future holds – don’t sit there by yourself!
 It’s an old axiom, but absolutely true: when we turn away from ourselves and reach outward to others, much of the bleakness in our situation will lift as if by magic.
 How do you want to change the world?
 Find a way to serve – locally, gently, but with meaning.
 There are dozens of ways: work at a food pantry or soup kitchen.
 Tutor an inner-city child who is burning to learn but hasn’t got the tools to hitch himself to the best of futures.
 (On that note, check out the website www.whomentoredyou.org.)
 Start a chapter of Adopt a Grandparent in your area, so that the elderly who think THEY are isolated and alone will find that they are neither forgotten nor useless.
 Answer a phone line for a crisis center.
 Get a band of folks together and “Adopt a Mile” along your highways.
 Become a clown and entertain folks at hospitals.
 Reach out through ecumenical and interfaith groups to find out exactly what the other side DOES think about things – and discover just how much you have in common with the folks whose picture of God isn’t quite like yours.
 (Remember, God doesn’t really care what door you come in.
 He owns the building . . . just get there.)